GerkinDev/devblog/content/walkthroughs/kubernetes/03-router/index.md

 * https://github.com/traefik/traefik-helm-chart/pull/157/files
 {{</ expand >}}

 Start by creating traefik required resources.
-You can directly use resources from the [:clipboard: kubernetes/traefik](./kubernetes/traefik) templates: it does not contain variables.
+You can directly use resources from the [kubernetes/traefik](https://github.com/GerkinDev/devblog/tree/master/content/walkthroughs/kubernetes/03-router/kubernetes/traefik) templates: it does not contain variables.
 Those are taken from [:books: traefik docs](https://docs.traefik.io/getting-started/install-traefik/) mixed up with [this PR](https://github.com/traefik/traefik-helm-chart/pull/157/files) for kubernetes 1.19 support and schemas.

 > Please look forward for [this issue in traefik](https://github.com/traefik/traefik/issues/5473) about official v1.19 support.